manideep2510/jet-k8s/README.md

 3. A running Kubernetes cluster, with kubeconfig properly set up to access the cluster from your local machine.

-### Install Jet-K8s
+### Install Jet
-Jet-K8s can be installed using pip from PyPI:
+Jet can be installed using pip from PyPI:

 ```bash
 pip install jet-k8s